djkrose/7DTD-ScriptingMod/README.md

 ## Built-in Commands

-* Import/export prefabs <b>with container content, ownership, lock status, sign texts</b>, and all other metadata.<br>
+* Import/export prefabs <b>with container content, ownership, lock status, sign texts, electricity settings, and wires</b>, and all other metadata.<br>
   &ndash;&nbsp; Fully restore griefed bases with one command!<br>
   &ndash;&nbsp; Copy buildings from server to server or between server versions after world reset.
+  &ndash;&nbsp; Create prefabs with complex electricity setups
-* Fix for broken tripwires causing NullReferenceException [...] at TileEntityPoweredTrigger.write
+* Fix for broken power blocks causing NullReferenceException [...] at TileEntityPoweredTrigger.write and other errors
+* Command to show position including chunk number, region file, and other position data
 * [more to come shortly]

 ## Compatibility

  * **Dedicated Server** of [7 Days to Die](http://store.steampowered.com/app/251570/7_Days_to_Die/).
 The mod is not meant to be used with the desktop client.
- * Tested with 7DTD **Alpha 16.1 (b1)** but future versions might also work
+ * Tested with 7DTD **Alpha 16.2 (b7)** but future versions might also work
  * Developed and tested on **Windows**.
 Linux may or may not work; reports are welcome!
  * **No dependencies**: No other mods or other software is required.
  * Successfully tested together with these great mods: